 - Round versus teardrop shaped– We typically use round implants for cosmetic augmentation/mastopexy although we have placed the anatomic (teardrop) shaped implants in the past.
 While we had no real problems with the anatomic implants, they were more expensive, somewhat more difficult to place, and we really couldn’t see much difference in the final appearance compared to a round implant.

-- Smooth Versus Textured– For most patients we use smooth walled implants, as the textured implants offer no significant advantage.
+- Smooth Versus Textured– For most patients we use smooth walled implants, as we feel textured implants offer no significant advantage.

 - Low, Medium, or High Profile– The “profile” of an implant essentially refers to how tall it is relative to the size of the base.
 A low profile implant has a broad base but is relatively flat compared to a high profile implant.
 For most patients, we use a moderate profile implant, but we may suggest a high profile implant if you have a narrow chest but need a lot of volume.